rust-lang/rust/src/doc/rustc-dev-guide/src/feature-gates.md

 ## Adding a feature gate

-See ["Stability in code"][stability-section] for help with adding a new feature;
-this section just covers how to add the feature gate *declaration*.
+See ["Stability in code"] for help with adding a new feature; this section just covers how to add the feature gate *declaration*.

 Add a feature gate declaration to `rustc_feature/src/active.rs` in the active `declare_features` block: